TinyLlama: An Open-Source Small Language Model: Pre-training

-This section describes how we pre-trained TinyLlama.
-First, we introduce the details of the pre-training corpus and the data sampling method.
-Next, we elaborate on the model architecture and the hyperparameters used during pretraining.
+This section outlines the pre-training process of TinyLlama.
+First, We introduce how we composed the datasets used for pre-training.
+Next, we describe the model architecture and the hyperparameters implemented during the pre-training phase.